 Fiore wrote about "Assunta Spina" - "I cannot overstate the importance of this film—and of Bertini as its auteur.
 With some help from her leading man, Gustavo Serena, she directed the film.
 She collaborated on the screenplay.
 She corralled ordinary Neapolitans to appear onscreen and infuse the film with an authentic flavor.
 She insisted on authentic locations wherever possible.
 To watch Assunta Spina is to witness Neorealism being born—decades before anyone spoke of Neorealism."
 Read the full article

 I also discovered the relevancy of this film today.
 The Italian Cultural Institute in New York recently hosted an event of live music dedicated to the soundtrack.

 A newly restored version of "Assunta Spina" is available for purchase right here by Cineteca di Bologna.
-If you don't live in Italy and have the required codice fiscal to purchase the film, you can view the restored version with English subtitles on YouTube.
+If you don't live in Italy and have the required codice fiscal to purchase the film, you can view the restored version on YouTube.
 Francesca Bertini's "Sangue Blue" is also available for purchase here.
 All films by Cineteca di Bologna have English subtitles.